 - i.
-A Tree Protection Plan, if required, must be submitted with the Preliminary Plat, Final Plat, Site Plan or Building Permit application, and must be prepared or certified by an ISA Certified Arborist. - ii.
-Tree protection standards shall be in accordance with the standards in the City's Site Design Criteria Manual, as amended from time to time and as required by the City's Urban Forester or designee. - iii.
-The developer must place a Tree Protection Barrier around the entire Tree Protection Zone (TPZ) as stated in the Site Design Criteria Manual and as approved by the City's Urban Forester or designee. - iv.
-The developer must not engage in construction activities until the City's Urban Forester or designee verifies the installation of a Tree Protection Barrier around the Tree Protection Zone (TPZ) for all trees designated for preservation.
+A Tree Protection Plan must be submitted with the Preliminary Plat, Final Plat, Site Plan or Building Permit application, and must be prepared or certified by an ISA Certified Arborist. - ii.
+Tree protection standards shall be in accordance with the standards in the City's Tree Care Criteria Manual, as amended from time to time and as required by the City's Urban Forester and with the Site Design Criteria Manual. - iii.
+The developer must place a Tree Protection Barrier around the entire Tree Protection Zone (TPZ) as stated in the Site Design Criteria Manual and as approved by the City's Urban Forester. - iv.
+The developer must not engage in construction activities until the City's Urban Forester verifies the installation of a Tree Protection Barrier around the Tree Protection Zone (TPZ) for all trees designated for preservation.